fbpx

 “And, yet again, our research shows things are even worse for Black and minoritised women who experience the compounded effects of sexism and racism.”

-“It makes no sense that in the midst of a skills shortage so many capable and talented women are either locked out of the sector or choosing to leave.”
+“It makes no sense that in the midst of a skills shortage so many capable and talented women are either locked out of the sector or choosing to leave,” underlining the need for best practices for women in hardware.

 “All of this means tech firms are missing out on a wealth of talent and both women and our economy are being held back.”